XiangchiSong/EPFLU_P2PFL/README.md

 ## Experimental Records

 ## Contact
 If you like our works, please cite our paper.
-Also, feel free to contact us [xcsong@kaist.ac.kr], we will reply to you within three working days！
+Also, feel free to contact us: xcsong@kaist.ac.kr, we will reply to you within three working days！

 ## Special Thanks